-At 31 December 2023 and 31 December 2022, 100% of the financing of the dominant Company has been classified as 'green' by the financial institutions given the sustainable characteristics of the properties financed, meeting the objective set by the Group in this respect.
+At 31 December 2024 and 31 December 2023, 100% of the financing of the dominant Company has been classified as 'green' by the financial institutions given the sustainable characteristics of the properties financed, meeting the objective set by the Group in this respect.
+Non-compliance with the conditions for the sustainable rating of financing could have an impact on the interest rate of an increase of up to 0.15%.

 The long-term debt of the Group is recorded at amortized cost in the long-term liabilities under the heading "Debts with credit entities".
-At 31 December 2023, the amount of the amortized cost is 857 thousand euros (at 31 December 2022 it amounted 1,184 thousand euros).
-Their norminal maturities have been included in Note 8.
-The real estate assets that guarantee the aforementioned loans, through mortgage commitment, have a market value at 31 December 2023 of 280,900 thousand euros (at 31 December 2022 it amounted 296,700 thousand euros).
+On 31 December 2024, the amount of the amortized cost is 1,378 thousand euros (at 31 December 2023 it amounted 857 thousand euros).
+Their nominal maturities have been included in Note 8.
+The real estate assets that guarantee the aforementioned loans, through mortgage commitment, have a market value on 31 December 2024 of 332,400 thousand euros (at 31 December 2023 it amounted 280,900 thousand euros).